Crunchbase data shows dismal funding landscape for Black and Latinx founders

 According to Crunchbase, 81% of VC firms don’t have a single Black investor.
 There are some micro venture firms that specifically invest in founders from underrepresented backgrounds, including Backstage Capital, Precursor Ventures, and MaC Venture Capital, but these firms exist as a minority within the greater VC space.

-This funding gap reflects the effects of institutionalized racism and policies such as redlining that have historically constrained Black Americans’ efforts to build generational wealth.
+This funding gap reflects the effects of institutionalized racism, including Jim Crow laws and policies such as redlining, that have historically constrained Black Americans’ efforts to build generational wealth.
 A study from The Hamilton Project found that the typical white family possesses 10 times the wealth of a typical Black family.
 This inequity extends into entrepreneurship, making it less likely for Black founders to get started with investments from family and friends.

 New Age Capital cofounders Ivan Alo and LaDante McMillon say the seed stage — where a founder works to convince an investor their idea is worthy of funds — is less dependent on specific metrics and therefore more susceptible to bias.
 According to Crunchbase, Alo and McMillon noted that “Black and Latinx founders often experience rejection because they do not fit a certain profile.”